Home Ā» Home Ā» 13 Winter Activities for Gardeners

 Read Gardening Books

-I received this book, Vertical Vegetables, as a Christmas gift and I sat down and read it in a few hours.
+I received this book, Vertical Vegetables, as a gift and I sat down and read it in a few hours.
 Its full of practical ideas for growing vegetables vertically.
-I especially recommend it if you only have space for a small garden.
+I especially recommend it if you only have space for a small garden.Ā Ā

-Last year I purchased and read Floret Farm’s Cut Flower Garden book.
+Another good read is Floret Farm’s Cut Flower Garden book.
 It’s full of easy to implement ideas and instructions for growing your own cut flower garden.
-I applied what I learned and grew my own Cut Flower Garden this past summer.
+I applied what I learned and grew my own Cut Flower Garden.
 For more of my favorite gardening reading, pop over and check out The Best Gardening Books.

 More Things for Gardeners to Do in Winter

 Plan a dead-of-winter garden party with some friends that love gardening as much as you do.
 If you have mild winter temps, plan it outdoors with bonfires keeping everyone warm.
-If you live in the frozen tundra like I do, have your party indoors and pick one of these activities, like the DIY garden tags to do with your friends.
-I’ve always thought it would be so much fun to do a winter sowing party.
+If you live in the frozen tundra, have your party indoors and pick one of these activities, like the DIY garden tags to do with your friends.
+I’ve always thought it would be so much fun to do a winter sowing party.Ā Ā

 Another fun activity for gardeners in winter is to work on a gardening puzzle.
-There’s an Activity Book for Gardeners in the Gingham Gardens Etsy Shop that has some crossword puzzles, word search puzzles and some gardening trivia quizzes.
-There are also a few coloring page packets for gardeners.
+There’s an Activity Book for Gardeners in the Gingham Gardens Shop that has some crossword puzzles, word search puzzles and some gardening trivia quizzes.Ā There are also a few coloring page packets for gardeners.

 Gingham Gardens is chock-full of awesome gardening articles.
 Pop over and see if there’s something that interests you.